McKael/madon/README.md

     git clone https://github.com/keltia/gondole
     go install ./cmd/...

 The library is fetched, compiled and installed in whichever directory is specified by `$GOPATH`.
-The `atlas` binary will also be installed.
+The `gondole-cli` binary will also be installed.

 ## Configuration